-Common Name: White-Eyed Vireo, Chick-of-the-Village
+- Common Name: White-Eyed Vireo, Chick-of-the-Village

-- Markings: Genders are similar with olive-yellow or olive-green upperparts.
+Male and female white-eyed vireos are similar with olive-yellow or olive-green upperparts.
 The head shows gray auriculars and a gray nape, and the face stands out with bright yellow lores that form thick spectacles around the eyes.
 The flanks are yellow and the chest and abdomen are white.
 The undertail coverts are also white.
 The black wings show green-yellow edging and two thin white or pale yellow wing bars.
 The dark tail has an olive-yellow wash on the outer edges.
 The legs and feet are gray-black.
 The eyes have a bright white iris, though the light color may not be noticeable unless the birds are seen at close range.

 Juveniles are overall paler with a plain face that lacks the bright yellow lores and only shows a faint yellow eye ring.
 Young birds also have darker eyes that may be gray or brownish but will lighten as they mature.

-Habitat and Migration
+White-Eyed Vireo Habitat and Distribution

 These shy birds prefer dense, thicket-like habitats, often with thorns or brambles.
 They are found in the understory of forest edges, and they prefer deciduous woodlands.
-They may also be seen in overgrown fields and riparian areas, and while they may be found in densely vegetated suburban parks, they are rarely seen in urban areas.
+They may also be seen in overgrown fields and riparian areas, and while they may be found in densely vegetated suburban parks, they are rarely seen in active urban areas.

-During the breeding season, they expand throughout eastern Texas and as far north as Illinois and southeastern Iowa, and in the east as far as southern Ontario, Connecticut and Maryland.
-In winter, these neotropical migrants range south throughout Mexico and into Central America as far as Honduras.
-They also spend winters in the Caribbean, including Bermuda, the Bahamas and Cuba.
+During the breeding season, white-eyed vireos expand their range throughout eastern Texas and as far north as Illinois and southeastern Iowa, and in the east as far as southern Ontario, Connecticut, and Maryland.
+In winter, these birds range south throughout Mexico and into Central America as far as Honduras.
+They also spend winters in the Caribbean, including Bermuda, the Bahamas, and Cuba.

 These birds are generally solitary or may be seen in pairs.
 During fall migration, they may also join mixed foraging flocks with other species.
 They tend to stay lower in thickets, hiding under dense cover.
 This can make it difficult to see their coloration clearly, though the pale eyes and yellow spectacles still stand out as a good field mark even in poor viewing conditions.

 These are monogamous birds.
 Males try to impress females by puffing up their feathers and spreading their tails.
-After mating, both partners work together to build a deep, cup-shaped nest using twigs, rootlets, grasses and paper from wasp nests, binding the structure together with spider silk.
+After mating, both partners work together to build a deep, cup-shaped nest using twigs, rootlets, grasses, and paper from wasp nests, binding the structure together with spider silk.
 The inside of the cup is lined with finer grasses and fibers, and the outside is often decorated with lichen or moss.
 The nest is suspended from a forked branch or dense shrub and is generally positioned only 1-10 feet above the ground.

 While these birds are not considered threatened or endangered, their populations have experienced minor fluctuations in recent years.
 Habitat loss can be a concern, and feral cats are a grave threat to white-eyed vireos because of the birds' low nesting habits.